editorconfig-checker/editorconfig-checker/README.md

 `utf-32le`.
 Dashes and underscores are allowed anywhere in the names, but they are not required, and are ignored.

-Also note that we don't have a specialized decoder to decode files encoded in any of the following encodings:
+We don't have specialized decoders to decode files using any of these encodings:

 ```text
 cp932                  cp949                  euc-tw